/); options accepting a

 It is an error if this option is used and an already existing

-parser class header file does not include `pathname'
+parser class header file does not include `pathname'.

-scannerClassName
+scannerClassName pathname

-header file that is specified at the scanner
+header file that is specified at the scanner option or

 directive.
-By default the class name Scanner
+By default the class name Scanner is used.

 It is an error if this option is used and either the

-option was not provided, or the parser class interface
+scanner option was not provided, or the parser class interface

 in an already existing parser class header file does not declare a

-scanner class d_scanner
+scanner class d_scanner object.

 --own-tokens